sajithdilshan/taprobana/readme.txt

 This theme is inspired by the Twitter bootstrap and it is mostly suitable for minimalistic websites.

-I hope you would enjoy MetroUI Theme and let me know what do you think about it.
+I hope you would enjoy Taprobana Theme and let me know what do you think about it.
 Email : sajithdilshan@gmail.com

 Demo of the Taprobana Theme : http://workdemo.x10.mx/taprobana